nenadmarkus/pico/README.md

 ## Detecting objects in images and videos

-The folder **runtime/** contains all the needed resources to perform object detection in images and video streams using pre-trained classification cascades.
+The folder **rnt/** contains all the needed resources to perform object detection in images and video streams with pre-trained classification cascades.
-Specifically, sample applications that performs face detection can be found in the folder **runtime/samples/**.
+Specifically, a sample application that performs face detection can be found in the folder **rnt/samples/**.

-Note that the library also enables rotation invariant object detection.
+Note that the library also enables the detection of rotated objects without the need of image resampling or classification cascade retraining.
-This option is demonstrated by compiling the samples with a `_ROTATION_INVARIANT_DETECTION_` flag.
+This is achieved by rotating the binary tests in internal tree nodes, as described in the paper.
+These "rotated" classifiers are created by passing the rotation angle (in radians) to `picogen.c`.
+More details can be found in the folder **gen/**.

-### Embedding pico runtime within your application
+### Embedding the runtime within your application

 To use the runtime in your own application, you have to:

 * Include a prototype for a function `find_objects(...)` in your code (for example, by adding `#include picort.h`)
-* Include an image region classifier function (generated with `picogen.c`; for example, `is_region_a_face.c`)
+* Include an image region classifier function (generated with `picogen.c` from a file outputted by `picolrn.c`; default: `is_region_a_face.c` generated from `facefinder`)
 * Compile `picornt.c` with your code
 * Invoke `find_objects(...)` with appropriate parameters